KryptonForce102/Coding-Work/README.md

-# Random Code
+# Coding work
-Random code I write when I'm bored, thats kinda it.
+Basically all code I do